 Tell the radiographer if you feel anxious or claustrophobic about having a scan.

 Having the CT scan

 You usually lie down on the machine couch on your back.
-Once you’re in the right position, the radiographer leaves the room.
+Once you’re in the right position, the radiographer leaves the room to protect them from the radiation.
 They can see you on a TV screen or through a window from the control room.
 You can talk to each other through an intercom.

 The couch slowly slides backwards and forwards through the hole of the scanner.
 The machine takes pictures as you move through it.

 The scan is painless but can be uncomfortable because you have to stay still.
 Tell your radiographers if you’re getting stiff and need to move.

 You’ll hear a whirring noise from the scanner.